 III.
 Questionnaire

-Note that the questions below may have overlaps, please feel free to repeat your answer if appropriate.

-The order of the questions can be altered according to the architect's preference.
+- Note that the questions below may have overlaps, please feel free to repeat your answer if appropriate. - The order of the questions can be altered according to the architect's preference. - Questions may also be skipped.

-A. Background and Domain
+A. Problem Domain